notaryproject/notaryproject.dev/content/en/docs/how-to/registry-authentication.md

 Then you will be able to interact with the registry and sign artifacts using Notation.

-For security reasons, you would better remove this environment variables when you log out from the registry.
+For security reasons, you would better remove the existing environment variables after you log out from the registry.

 ```console
 unset NOTATION_USERNAME